-Outsourcing of bookkeeping and other professional services is gaining a substantial foothold among today's small business owners.
-But whether you’ve been thinking about outsourcing for a while now, or are considering it for the very first time, you may find you're reluctant to take the leap; especially where your finances are concerned.
+Outsourced bookkeeping, and other professional services, has been gaining a substantial foothold among today's small business owners.
+But whether you have been thinking about outsourcing for a while now or are considering it for the very first time, you may find you're reluctant to take the step, especially where your finances are concerned.

 1. Outsourced = Overseas